-The Scots-Irish are often lumped in with either the Scottish or Irish, but this group has such a distinct history and culture from either that they really need to count as an entity of their own.
+Are you proud to be Scots-Irish?
+You should be.
+While Scots-Irish identity is often associated with either Scottish or Irish heritage, this group has such a distinct and diverse history and culture that they should be counted as an entity of their own.

 Here's a map that shows areas of America with the greatest proportion of reported Scots-Irish ancestry:

 The peak periods of Scots-Irish migration to America occurred between 1718 and 1774.
-Over 250,000 people came in total - far greater numbers than the Pilgrims, Puritans and Quakers who came before them.
+Over 250,000 people came in total - far greater numbers than the Pilgrims, Puritans, and Quakers who came before them.
 They didn't all come at once, but rather in waves throughout the 18th century.
 Nearly two-thirds are estimated to have come to America in the decade immediately before the American Revolution.

 They were the first group to immigrate to America primarily for economic opportunity.
 Few were wealthy, but few were totally destitute.
-Many were yeoman farmers or middle class merchants that felt they were getting financially squeezed back home - the great American wilderness was far more appealing than the high rents, heavy taxes and unfair land laws of the Crown.
+Many were yeoman farmers or middle-class merchants that felt they were getting financially squeezed back home.
+The great American wilderness was far more appealing than the high rents, heavy taxes, and unfair land laws of the Crown.

 The Scots-Irish were notably fierce and proud people.
 The English immigrants that had come before them all came from generally higher social ranks and were somewhat turned-off at the confidence and pride the Scots-Irish possessed.

-One very tangible contribution of the Scots-Irish is one of the most distinctly American accents.
-What is now known today as the "southern highland accent" - common to the Mississippi Valley, Texas and the Southern Plains - was originally known as "Scots-Irish speech."
+One very tangible contribution of the Scots-Irish to American culture is one of the most distinct regional accents.
+What is known today as the 'southern highland accent' - common to the Mississippi Valley, Texas, and the Southern Plains - was originally known as 'Scots-Irish speech'.

-More than just the accent can be traced back to the Scots-Irish.
-The famous (or infamous, depending on who you ask) double negative - I ain't got none - was unique to this group, as is vocabulary now typically thought of as "Southern" such as fixin, lettin' on, or scoot.
+More than just the accent can be traced back to the way the Scots-Irish spoke.
+The famous (or infamous, depending on who you ask) double negative 'I ain't got none' was unique to this group, as is vocabulary now typically thought of as Southern such as 'fixin', 'lettin' on', or 'scoot'.

-Of course once in the United States, the dialect developed with influences from Indians, Spanish, French and German.
+Of course, once in the United States, the dialect developed with influences from Indians, Spanish, French and German.
 But the way of speaking clearly descended from dialects in Northern England that were commonly spoken in Ireland and the borderlands.

-These snippets are really just the tip of the iceberg - the Scots-Irish have a deep, proud and influential history as a people.
+These snippets are really just the tip of the iceberg - the Scots-Irish have a deep, proud, and influential history as a people.
 As they expanded into different regions in America, their individual cultures diverged in interesting ways.